acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 the application environment exists;
 required services are available.

-Be aware that the saml system at this stage is not yet configured and will not run if you try to reach one if its endpoints.
+Be aware that the saml system at this stage is not yet configured and while you can reach it endpoints it will not run even if you do.

 ## 3) Generate Service Provider certificates